Are Your Long-Distance Relationship Costs a Budget Buster?

-Obviously when it comes to long distance, communication is one of the biggest obstacles to face.
+Obviously, when it comes to long-distance, communication is one of the biggest obstacles to face.
 But thanks to technology (GChat, texting, Skype), that obstacle is severely minimized.
 Another big obstacle is financial differences.
-For example, as a freelancer, my schedule is set at the beginning of the week whereas my significant other (S.O) has his schedule planned out upon signing contract.
+For example, as a freelancer, my schedule is set at the beginning of the week whereas my significant other (S.O) has his schedule planned out upon signing the contract.
 He knows his vacation days each month, how much he makes each month and where he has to show up every day -- what an unusual luxury for our generation.

 Then there's me, I take jobs when I can find them, I work gigs here and there and have no loyalty to any particular business (aside from MyBankTracker because I've been with these guys since I was a wee little writer).

 Obviously, my boyfriend's schedule allows for more flexibility when it comes to traveling but that doesn't mean that I can't still make sure things are equal when we see each other.
 The way it works for us is, if your S.O. buys plane tickets then you pay for the weekend.